Hurtak/hello/README.md

 ## TODOs

-- cors proxy
-  - on now
-  - on heroku?
-- does not remember state?

----

 - chrome store
   - images without settings button
 - hotkeys (esc) do not work when input is focused